X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ## 2.7 Play an emotion or a micro expression on a character

-You will need to use a [Geppetto Sound Wave Component (TODO)](./API.md#43-geppetto-player-component).
+You will need to use a [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component).

-The [Geppetto Sound Wave Component (TODO)](./API.md#43-geppetto-player-component) allows you to control character facial animations in real time.
+The [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component) allows you to control character facial animations in real time.
 You can change emotions using the `Change Emotion` node, specifying the emotion name, intensity (0–100), and transition time.      **Emotions must be defined in the Emotion Data Table.**

 ![](./images/Change_Emotions_image_3.png)